GoogleContainerTools/skaffold/docs/content/en/docs/resources/_index.md

 ## Community

-You can join the Skaffold community and discuss the product at:
+You can join the Skaffold community and discuss the project at:

 * [Skaffold Mailing List](https://groups.google.com/forum#!forum/skaffold-users)
 * [Skaffold Topic on Kubernetes Slack](https://kubernetes.slack.com/messages/CABQMSZA6/)